devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 In case GitOps is not configured, Devtron cannot deploy any application or charts.
 Areas impacted by GitOps are:

 * Deployment Template, [click here](https://docs.devtron.ai/user-guide/creating-application/deployment-template) to learn more.
-* Charts, [click here](https://docs.devtron.ai/user-guide/deploy-chart) to learn mor
+* Charts, [click here](https://docs.devtron.ai/user-guide/deploy-chart) to learn more.

 ## Add Git Configuration

 Select the Gitops section of global configuration.
-At the top of the section two git tabs are available.
+At the top of the section, two git tabs are available.

 * **GitHub**
 * **GitLab**